Scaling laws in the stellar mass distribution and the transition to homogeneity: Fractal projections

-\citet[Fig.~7.2]{Peebles} shows log-log plots of $w(\th)$ for the Zwicky, Lick and Jagellonian catalogs. \Red{As noticed above, the image of the Lick survey looks quasi-homogeneous rather than fractal.
-In fact,} only the Zwicky catalog, with limiting apparent magnitude $m = 15$, has a range of small $\th$ with $w(\th) > 1$.
-However, the absolute value of the slope grows in that range, probably tending to two, the value that corresponds to $\g=3$ and $D_2=0$, that is to say, to a distribution of {\em isolated} points.
-Something similar happens in the plot of $w(\th)$ for successive slices of the APM catalog with $\D m = 0.5$ \citep[Fig.~7.3]{Peebles}.
+\citet[p.\ 220]{Peebles} shows log-log plots of $w(\th)$ for the Zwicky, Lick and Jagellonian catalogs.
+In fact, only the Zwicky catalog, with limiting apparent magnitude $m = 15$, has a range of small $\th$ with $w(\th) > 1$.
+However, the absolute value of the slope grows in that range and tends to two, the value that corresponds to $D_2=0$, that is to say, to a distribution of {\em isolated} points.
+Something similar happens in the plot of $w(\th)$ for successive slices of the APM catalog with $\D m = 0.5$ \citep[p.\ 221]{Peebles}.
 Analyses of modern and hence deeper catalogs seldom show any $w > 1$.
-For example, the analysis of the SDSS-DR7 angular two-point correlation function by \citet{Wang-etal} has a very small range of $\th$ with $w(\th) > 1$ and only for the apparent-magnitude slice $17 < r \leq 18$ \citep[Fig.~15]{Wang-etal}.
-Among \Red{all} the cited calculations of $w(\th)$, only the one for the Zwicky catalog allows us to speak of the strong clustering regime, although the range with $w > 1$ does not allow to fit a power law and, moreover, already shows discreteness effects. \citeauthor{Wang-etal} start at apparent magnitude $r > 17$, but there is a large number of galaxies of lower magnitude in the SDSS-DR7 that we \Red{can} use.
+For example, \citet{Wang-etal} only show a very small range of $\th$ with $w(\th) > 1$.

-In conclusion, the available calculations of $\g$ from the the scaling of the angular correlation function $w(\th)$ are confined to quasi-homogeneous projections and are hardly suitable to obtain fractal properties (such as fractal dimensions).
-Nevertheless, the study of $w(\th)$ in a quasi-homogeneous projection is suitable to calculate the homogeneity scale $r_0$.
-We shall confirm these conclusions in the following.
+In conclusion, any strong angular correlations are likely to be buried in a homogeneous background, as indeed happens in our case (next section).